dima4p/git_commits_stat/README.md

     -m, --month n
           Show n-th month ago.
 Default is 0.
 Options -f and -t have higher priority.

+    -R, --remote name
+          Name of the remote repository to use.
+Default is "origin".
+When blank uses local branch

     -r, --root dir
           Look up the projects in the dir.
 Default is ./